khanlou/Meridian/Documentation/08 - Environment.md

 `@EnvironmentObject` uses the type of the variable to find the instance of the object.

+#### Dependent Environment Objects

+Some environment objects are dependent on other environment objects.
+To construct one of those objects, you can use a special version of the `.environmentObject` modifier.
+For example, if your Database is dependent on the server's `loopGroup`, you can initialize that like so:

+    .environmentObject(with: { env in
+        Database(loopGroup: env.loopGroup)
+    })

+Once your database is initialized, you can use it from your responders in the same way:

+    @EnvironmentObject var database: Database

 ### Keyed Environment Values

 If the object you'd like to store in the environment is a value type, or you need multiple instances for a given type (like DateFormatters, for instance), you can set up keys.
 This works very similarly to SwiftUI.